spirit986/AdminScripts/Linux.Cheat.Sheet.md

 ---
 ##### Generate UUID for device
-When an interface is new and apropriate configuration files need to be created in `/etc/sysconfig/network-scripts/`
+When an interface is new an apropriate configuration files need to be created in `/etc/sysconfig/network-scripts/`
 ```bash
 ## Generate interface UUID (examole if the new interface is enp0s8)
 uuidgen enp0s8